 Selects the action of the activated K11 (warning) relay.
-Options are:.
+Options are:

+- Dehum: Dehumidification is on.

-- Warning: A warning is active. - Emergency Pwr: Emergency power is on.
+- Warning: A warning is active.

+- Emergency Pwr: Emergency power is on.

 Loss of Power Autoreset Delay

 Selects the length of time that a Loss of Power event (that triggers after a power cycle that occurs when the cooling unit is operating) is active when power is restored.
 When the delay time elapses, the event resets and is cleared automatically.